julien-lafont/protoless/docs/src/main/tut/field.md

 ## Optional fields

-Unlike protocol buffers version 3 which force optional type by default, your model with lay down the law.
+Unlike protocol buffers version 3 which force optional type by default, your model will lay down the law.
 You just have to use an `Option` if you want to encode/decode an optional field.

-Implicit instances of `Option[A]` are provided if type `A` has a decoder/encoder instance.
+Implicit instances of `Option[A]` are provided if the type `A` has a decoder/encoder instance.

 ## Repeated fields